 Once we were there, I spent most of my days working in the tack shop.This kept me busy, but I have to admit that it got a little lonely hanging out with the saddles.

-and let it hop up and down the aisle.
-I thought that was kind of weird, but she was good company!
+She let it hop up and down the aisle, which was kind of weird, but whatever.
+She was good company!

 Of course, the horsey benefits of wintering in Florida more than made up for a little bit of loneliness.
 The HITS circuit wasn't as big or as glamorous as the Winter Equestrian Festival in West Palm Beach, but I didn't care.
 I was just so excited to be there and to be a (small) part of it all.